trovit/reffects/packages/reffects-store/docs/built_in_effects_coeffects.md

             text: 'Describe: ' + item.name,
             done: !!item.description
         }));
-        return {
+        return state.set({"todos": todos});
-            'state.set': {"todos": todos}
-        };
     }
 );
 ```

-In the example shown above, the event handler for `loadTodosSucceeded` event returns an effects object containing a `state.set` effect that will set the new value of a part of the application state located at the `"todos"` path.
+In the example shown above, the event handler for `loadTodosSucceeded` event returns a `state.set` effect that will set the new value of a part of the application state located at the `"todos"` path.

-Notice that the data associated to the `state.set` effect in the effects object is an object whose entries (key-value pairs) are mutations.
 Each mutation (key-value pair) is interpreted as:

 1. The key represents the **path** in the app state to get to the value we'd like to mutate.
 A path is represented by a string in which each part of the path is separated by a dot, like `'todos.status'`.
 In this example, the piece of state being mutated would be `appState.todos.status`.